 We value and trust in the school and community.

 At UWCSEA, my son is exploring, innovating, improvising and learning.
 He has developed a passion for helping others and I couldn't be prouder.

 UWCSEA is more than just a school - it's a culture, a spirit, a 'can-do' attitude.
-As an alum, I'm so proud to be sending my child here.

 The holistic learning at UWCSEA is great and my son and I are enjoying every bit of it.

 Since my daughter Aika joined K1 in 2016, she has repeated the school values at home, especially 'Be kinder than necessary' which I believe requires a lot of imagination and observation of one's environment.
 Being kind not only to your friends and teachers but also to ourselves is important as we sometimes tend to neglect our own wellbeing by following busy daily routines.
 Kindness can be extended further to the others in the community and then those you don't know.
 That is well promoted by the Service Learning part of the UWCSEA programme.

 My husband and I are not originally from Singapore and so the UWCSEA Dover community has become like our extended family.
 We feel a sense of community, not only for our daughter but also for ourselves as parents.
 We value and trust in the school and community, and are impressed by so many aspects of their care - varying from how they have adjusted for students and families with the ever changing COVID situation, to how all the staff take care of our children while they are on campus!